mlarouche/MegamanX-MSU1/README.txt

 Mega Man X MSU-1 hack
-Version 0.9 (Beta)
+Version 1.0
 by DarkShock

 This hack adds CD quality audio to Mega Man X using the MSU-1 chip invented by byuu.

 The hack is made for the 1.1 version of the game.
 Tested on SD2SNES, higan 094.
-BSNES 075 still have issues (probably a wrong setting in the xml file).
+BSNES 075 have some issues.

 The patched ROM needs to be named mmx_msu1.sfc.